Mark Zuckerberg: Testimonies before U.S. Congress

 On April 10 and 11, 2018, Zuckerberg testified before the United States Senate Committee on Commerce, Science, and Transportation regarding the usage of personal data by Facebook in relation to the Facebook–Cambridge Analytica data scandal.
 He called the whole affair a breach of trust between Aleksandr Kogan, Cambridge Analytica, and Facebook.
 Zuckerberg refused requests to appear to give evidence on the matter to a Parliamentary committee in the United Kingdom.

 On October 1, 2020, the US Senate Commerce Committee unanimously voted to issue subpoenas to the CEOs of three top tech firms, including Zuckerberg, Google's Sundar Pichai and Twitter's Jack Dorsey.
 The subpoenas aimed to force the CEOs to testify about the legal immunity the law affords tech platforms under Section 230 of the Communications Act of 1934.
 US Republicans argued that the law unduly protected social media companies against allegations of anti-conservative censorship.

 On March 25, 2021, Zuckerberg testified before the House Energy and Commerce Committee regarding Facebook's role in the spread of misinformation and hate speech on the platform.
 During the hearing, he was questioned about Facebook's handling of user data, its role in the January 6, 2021, attack on the US Capitol Building, and its efforts to combat misinformation and hate speech.
 Zuckerberg acknowledged that Facebook had a responsibility to address these issues and outlined the steps that the company is taking to improve its policies and practices.
 The hearing was part of a broader effort by Congress to hold tech companies accountable for their role in shaping public discourse and protecting user privacy.

 In a January 2024 Senate Judiciary Committee hearing on child safety and social media platforms, Zuckerberg, along with other tech CEOs, were questioned about their companies' practices.
 During the hearing, he stood up, turned toward the audience, and apologized to the families of children who were victims of online abuse and harm.

 Opposition to Meta proposals for teenagers' mental health

 Court documents allege that Zuckerberg personally rejected Meta's proposals to improve teenagers' mental health.
 He consistently opposed efforts to enhance well-being on Facebook and Instagram, overriding senior executives such as Instagram head Adam Mosseri and Global Affairs President Nick Clegg, as revealed in an ongoing lawsuit.
 Internal communications disclosed in the Massachusetts-initiated legal action depict Zuckerberg's resistance to better protect over 30 million teens on Instagram in the U.S., highlighting his substantial influence on Meta's decisions impacting billions of users.
 These documents also shed light on occasional tensions between Zuckerberg and other Meta officials advocating for improved user well-being.

+New Mexico lawsuit on Meta's lack of restriction on AI bots

+The lawsuit alleges that Meta "failed to stem the tide of damaging sexual material and sexual propositions delivered to children" on Facebook and Instagram.
+Evidence showed that Mark Zuckerberg approved allowing minors to access AI chatbot companions that safety staffers warned were capable of sexual interactions.